 How Can I Buy Louisiana Short-Term Health Insurance?

-You can purchase short-term plans online or through licensed health insurance agents and brokers.
+You can purchase short-term plans online at Pivot Health or through licensed health insurance agents and brokers.
 Some insurers that sell temporary coverage in Louisiana include:

 Short-term health insurance isn’t available on Louisiana’s Health Insurance Marketplace; that’s where you’ll find ACA plans.